Managing Personality Disorders

 If you need support with medication prescriptions, housing and benefit issues, or benefits or employment advice, we can guide you to services that can help with this.

-You may be referred to us if you’re aged 18 or over, and you’re being supported by our Integrated Psychological Therapy teams (IPTs) or in the Community Mental Health Teams (CMHTs).
+You can be referred to us if you’re aged 18 or over, and you’re being supported by one of our Community Mental Health Teams (CMHTs).
+They will talk to you about a possible referral to us.

 Appointment letters are going digital.
-You’ll soon be able to receive a text message with a secure link to your appointment information and be able to confirm with just one click.
+This means you’ll receive a text message with a secure link to your appointment information and be able to confirm with just one click.

 You can find our main office and treatment centre in Reading.